 Medi-Cal covers Health Homes Program (HHP) services for Members with certain chronic health conditions.
 These services are to help coordinate physical health services, behavioral health services, and community-based long-term services and supports (LTSS) for Members with chronic conditions.
-The Health Homes Program is available to qualified members in Sacramento County.
 You may be contacted if you qualify for the program.
 You can also talk to your doctor or clinic staff, to find out if you can receive HHP services.